RobbinLawASPdotnet/dotnet8-demos/CPSC1012/a-enviroment-setup/a-environment-setup/b-test-drive.md

 ### Method 1

-- Within VSCode close all folders, then open `C:\CPSC1012`.
+- Keep the instance of VSCode where these instructions are alive.
+- Create another instance of VSCode and in that instance open the folder`C:\CPSC1012`.
+- Now you can flip between the two VSCode instances, one for instructions, and the other to do the work in.
-- Within VSCode go to `View/CommandPallet/.net: New Project`, choose `Console app`, name it `ConsoleApp1` and store it in `C:\CPSC1012` which will be the `default directory`.
+- Within the second instance of VSCode, go to `View/CommandPallet/.net: New Project`, choose `Console App`, name it `ConsoleApp1` (default, but you can name it whatever you want), and store it in `C:\CPSC1012` which will be the `default directory`.
 - In the .csproj file that is created comment out the following:
 ```csharp
 <!-- <Nullable>enable</Nullable> -->